purplebugs/elastic-data-tool/elasticsearch-data-setup.md

 ## 3. Experiment

 - Create transform and calculate human to alpaca ratio 🦙 🧮
-- NB: to do, filter out alpacas that are not dead 🦙 😢
+- NB: to do, filter out alpacas that are dead 🦙 😢

 ```
 PUT _transform/alpaca-anita-population-transform-and-percent